-Table 7.53: ResourceInfo Element (Sheet 2 of 2)
+Table 7.53: ResourceInfo Element

-NAME DATA TYPE DESCRIPTION Level? enumeration Level of the consumable or output bin that is represented by this ResourceInfo for the device.
+NAME DATA TYPE DESCRIPTION CommandResult ? enumeration Result of a CommandResource.
+Allowed values are: Merged - Values from the ResourceSet in ResourceCmdParams were merged into an existing ResourceSet.
+See the ResourceInfo/ResourceSet for the merged result.
+New - A new ResourceSet with the values specified in ResourceCmdParams was created.
+Rejected - The CommandResource was not applied to this ResourceSet.
+Removed - An existing ResourceSet was removed completely by a ResourceSet specified in ResourceCmdParams.
+Replaced - An existing ResourceSet was replaced completely by a ResourceSet specified in ResourceCmdParams.
+JobID ?
+NMTOKEN @JobID specifies the @JobID of the job that this ResourceInfo applies to.
+JobPartID ?
+NMTOKEN @JobPartID species the @JobPartID of the work step that this ResourceInfo applies to.
+Level? enumeration Level of the consumable or output bin that is represented by this ResourceInfo for the device.
 If specified, exactly one ResourceSet/Resource SHALL be present.
 Allowed values are: Empty - The bin is empty.
 Full - The bin is full.
 High - The output bin is filling up and can soon be Full.
 This value is for output levels only and SHOULD NOT be specified for input resources.
 Low - The resources are running low and can soon be Empty.
 This value is for input levels only and SHOULD NOT be specified for output bins.
 OK - Specification is left to the device manufacturer.
 QueueEntryID ?
 NMTOKEN @QueueEntryID specifies the @QueueEntryID of the queue entry that this ResourceInfo applies to.
-Scope ? enumeration @Scope specifies the context of the resources defined in this ResourceInfo.Allowed value is from: ▶ Scope.
-Speed ? float The current speed at which the resource that this ResourceInfo describes is being consumed or produced. @Speed SHALL be defined in the units specified by ResourceSet /@Unit / hour.
+Scope? enumeration @Scope specifies the context of the resources defined in this ResourceInfo.Allowed value is from: ▶ Scope.
+Speed? float The current speed at which the resource that this ResourceInfo describes is being consumed or produced. @Speed SHALL be defined in the units specified by ResourceSet /@Unit / hour.
 If specified, exactly one ResourceSet /Resource SHALL be present.
 TotalAmount ? float @TotalAmount specifies the job independent total counter setting for a given type of resource.
 Note: This allows tracking of power consumption without requiring a device to track it individually for each job.
-Types?
-New in XJDF 2.1 NMTOKENS @Types SHALL specify a list of one or more process names. @Types is required when ResourceInfo contains a ResourceSet with a @CombinedProcessIndex which is used to identify the subset of processes that use the ResourceSet.
-The subset is taken from the complete set described by the XJDF (referred to as the parent XJDF below) to which this ResourceInfo relates.
-Usage constraints: a. @Types SHALL be a copy of XJDF/@Types of the parent XJDF. b.
-ResourceInfo/ResourceSet/@CombinedProcessIndex SHALL reference a value in ResourceInfo/@Types.
-Event New in XJDF 2.1 element Event MAY be used to specify machine-dependent codes that triggered a SignalResource or AuditResource.
 MISDetails ? element Definition of how the costs for the production of the Resource are to be charged.
 ResourceSet element Additional information about the resource.
 If the QueryResource or CommandResource leading to this ResourceInfo contains Part elements, the ResourceSet SHALL contain no more than the appropriate matching Resource elements.
 Unless @Speed or @Level are present, ResourceInfo SHOULD contain all matching Resource elements.